YOSTINA-dh/flower_store1/README.md

 ## ACNOWLEDGEMENTS

-All code institute society for all support and patience
+All CodeInstitute society for all support and patience

 Slack Community of Code Institute.